-- 4.8 The LLFs used in Settlement are published on the Elexon Portal website, www.elexonportal.co.uk.
-The website contains the LLFs in standard industry data formats and in a summary form.
+- formats and in a summary form.
 A user guide with details on registering and using the portal is also available. - 4.9 BSCP128 sets out the timetable by which LLFs are submitted and audited.
 The submission and audit occurs between September and January in the year prior to the LLFs becoming effective.
-Only after the completion of the audit at the end of December and BSC approval are the final LLFs published. - 4.10 At the time that this charging statement is first published, Annex 5 will be intentionally left blank, as this statement is published a complete year before the LLFs have been calculated and audited.
+Only after the completion of the audit at the end of January and BSC approval are the final LLFs published. - 4.10 At the time that this charging statement is first published, Annex 5 will be intentionally left blank, as this statement is published a complete year before the LLFs have been calculated and audited.
 Once the final BSCP128 Audit Report has been received, we will issue an updated version of Annex 5 containing the audited LLF values. - 4.11 When using the tables in Annex 5, reference should be made to the LLFC allocated to the MPAN to find the appropriate values.